What is climate change?

 - Stresses to aging infrastructure from heavy rain, flooding, extreme heat, and other events that will degrade performance with the potential for threats to national security, essential services, and human health

 Climate change will affect future generations.
 The bottom line is that no matter who you are or where you live, you cannot escape the effects of climate change.
 Global warming, air pollution, acidification of the ocean, destructive weather, and human activities will also have an increasingly harmful impact on future generations.
 However, it is possible to educate others on the dangers of climate change—including what we as individuals can do to mitigate it—and to champion businesses, political leaders, and environmental groups who are willing to act by supporting environmental policies that make a real difference.
+By promoting awareness, encouraging sustainable practices, and fostering resilience in the face of climate challenges, we can pave the way for a more sustainable and secure future for all.

 Learn more about climate change, today